uio-bmi/cookiecutter-python-research-project/README.rst

 Setup your project on Github.
 Create a new project on Github, initialize your repo locally and push it.

+* Do not add a Readme, .gitignore or anything else when creating cool.

 Step 4: Install your project locally
 ************************************